Thai driver, Alex Albon 2020 season has indeed started. Alex is the first Thai driver to compete in Formula One since 1954

 Styrian Austria GP 10th – 12th July

-The big mystery being what tyres was every one on, due to the official wet qualifying.
-All was soon discovered as the covers came off reveling the top 7 all on soft compound.
+The big mystery is what tyres was everyone on, due to the official wet qualifying.
+All was soon discovered as the covers came off revealing the top 7 all on the soft compound.

-In second place team mate Max was having issues with debris on his front wing and was to eventual drop to third.
-Meanwhile Alex Albon 2020 season was nearly brought to another halt in a racing incident with Perez.
+In second place teammate Max was having issues with debris on his front wing and was to eventually drop to third.
+Meanwhile, Alex Albon 2020 season was nearly brought to another halt in a racing incident with Perez.
 Remember last week with Hamilton, only this time Perez came worst off after touching the Red Bull of Albon.

 The Mexican made a bid for the position with just two laps to go but came to grief as he tried to pass at Turn Four in a mirror of the collision between Hamilton and Albon at the same place last week.

-Alex Albon 2020 season is intact has he scores 12 points and 8th in the driver standings.
+Alex Albon 2020 season is intact as he scores 12 points and 8th in the driver standings.